Domestic violence and abuse

 - money.
 You will need to sort out your benefit entitlement and tax arrangements and whether or not to apply to court for maintenance for yourself.
 You may also want to apply to the Child Maintenance Service for them to arrange maintenance for your children.
 More about child maintenance

-If you need further information and advice, you should consult an experienced adviser, for example, a solicitor, law centre or Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you need further information and advice, you should consult an experienced adviser, for example, a solicitor, law centre or Citizens Advice.
+You can find your nearest Citizens Advice.

 Domestic Violence Protection Notices and Orders